Jomme5/AddressToGPSII/README.md

 2. You have to give permission to install from 'unknown sources' to the app who ignites the installation (e.g. file-explorer, browser,...)

-4. Sometimes you have to uninstall the previous version of the app before you can have a succesfull installation.
+4. Sometimes you have to uninstall the previous version of the app before you can succesfully install a newer version.

 Not taking one of these requirements ends up with a revealing error message 'app not installed.'